hal-9001-v/hal-9001-v.github.io/_posts/2023-11-04-Climbing-Deforming-Meshes 2.markdown

 category: Unity
 ---

+First of all, I understand that this post is quite difficult and abstract.
+I didn't make it a good tutorial...
+If you need some help, contact me to my email <a href="mailto:vmag2001minus1@hotmail.com">vmag2001minus1@hotmail.com</a>!

 Last chapter we talked about the approach we should take.
 Let's go through the steps needed to achieve it:

 1. Identify the closest triangle